holocm/holo/PACKAGING.md

 ## Install/update/remove scripts

-Older versions of holo-users-groups required that the `/etc/holorc` be modified with Holo through the use of install/update/remove scripts in the package.
+Older versions of holo-run-scripts required that the `/etc/holorc` be modified with Holo through the use of install/update/remove scripts in the package.
 This is not necessary anymore.